wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Custom voicemail greetings recorded on the master node are not available.
 * Phone provisioning is disabled, i.e. a phone will always keep the same configuration, even after restarting it.
+* Phone remote directory is not accessible, because provisioned ip address points to the master

 Note that, on failover and on failback: